axtend/crowdloan-rewards/README.md

 Distribute rewards for crowdloan participation in allychain-native tokens.

 ## Context
-Axia and Kusama will allocate allychain slots using an [auction mechanism] (https://wiki.axia.network/docs/en/learn-auction).
+Axia and AxiaTest will allocate allychain slots using an [auction mechanism] (https://wiki.axia.network/docs/en/learn-auction).
 Bidders can be normal relay chain accounts, or [crowdloans](https://wiki.axia.network/docs/en/learn-crowdloans).
 A allychain project may use a crowdloan to allow its community to pool funds to bid for a slot.
 Pooled funds will be locked up,